mollybeach/bratcode-brainbook/README.md

 # Study Guides Repository

 Welcome to the Study Guides Repository!
 This repository contains a collection of study guides for various programming languages and frameworks.
-Each guide provides essential concepts, examples, and best practices to help you learn and reference key topics.
+Each guide provides essential concepts, examples, and best practices to help you learn and reference key topics

 ## Available Study Guides